kaisama92/celebrity-dating-2023/README.md

 ## Description

+_Creates a page that returns a compatible celebrity based on user input._

-_Create a page that offers users information about the voting process._
+* This page will ask users to input information about themselves.

-* The page should prompt the user to enter their current age.
-* If the user is too young to vote, they should see different information than if the user is old enough to legally vote.
-* Minors should be offered links to websites where they may learn about the voting process and age requirements.
-* Those old enough to vote should be offered links to websites to register to vote, locate their nearest polling location/ballot drop box is, or list when upcoming elections will take place.
+* If the user matches the parameters of a certain celebrity, it will print out their names.

 ## Setup/Installation Requirements